Quivers with potentials for Grassmannian cluster algebras: Applications

 \subsection{Acknowledgments}

-The authors would like to thank Claire Amiot, Jeanne Scott, Dong Yang, Bin Zhu for useful discussions, Bernhard Keller and Osamu Iyama for pointing us to the references \cite{A09,AIR15}.
-Part of the work was done when the first author visited University of Connecticut, he thanks the university and especially professor Ralf Schiffler for hospitality and providing him an excellent working environment.
+The authors would like to thank Dong Yang and Bin Zhu for useful discussions, Claire Amiot and Jeanne Scott for explaining their works in \cite{AIR15} and \cite{S06} respectively, Bernhard Keller and Osamu Iyama for pointing us to the references \cite{A09,AIR15}.
+Part of the work was done when the first author visited University of Connecticut from 2017 to 2018, he thanks the university and especially professor Ralf Schiffler for hospitality and providing him an excellent working environment.